CodingWonders/UnattendGen/README.md

 |:--:|:--|
 | `--customcomponents` | Configures custom components using a configuration file.
 If this switch is not specified, UnattendGen will use default configurations and passes |

+### Graphical User Interfaces

+Currently, the only graphical user interface for UnattendGen is built into DISMTools.
+However, future plans include a cross-platform GUI for Linux and macOS.
+If you want to help me make it happen, feel free to contribute to this repository.

 ### Configuration files

 You can look at example configuration files with the following links: